Chris Jericho: Personal life

 Irvine married Jessica Lockhart on July 30, 2000.
 They reside in Odessa, Florida, with their three children: son Ash Edward Irvine (born 2003) and identical twin daughters Sierra Loretta "SiSi" Irvine and Cheyenne Lee "Chey" Irvine (born 2006).
 All three have been guests on his podcast, Talk Is Jericho, with his son discussing fish and his daughters discussing literature.
 Irvine owns three cats.
+He is a supporter of the Winnipeg Jets.
 In October 2020, Irvine reportedly donated $3,000 to Donald Trump's presidential re-election campaign.

 Irvine is a Christian.
 He has a tattoo of his wife's name on his ring finger.
 He has the letter F, representing Fozzy, on the back of his hand.
 Since 2012, he has gradually gotten a sleeve over his left arm.
 His tattoos include: the artwork of Fozzy's album Sin and Bones, a Jack-o'-lantern (Avenged Sevenfold vocalist M. Shadows, who collaborated with Fozzy on the track "Sandpaper" from Sin and Bones, also got a matching tattoo), a lake monster, and himself from his WWF debut in 1999.

-On July 5, 2004, Irvine was awarded Manitoba's The Order of the Buffalo Hunt, for his achievements in wrestling and his commitment to working with underprivileged children. – "After that, Gary Doer, the premier of Manitoba, awarded me with the Order of the Buffalo Hunt, which was the province's highest honor.
-It was quite the prestigious prize, which has been given to such dignitaries such as Mother Teresa, Desmond Tutu, Jimmy Carter, Pope John Paul II, and now Chris Jericho." / caption: "Manitoba Premier Gary Doer presents me with the Order of the Buffalo Hunt, along with a tiny bronze buffalo.
-I'm thinking, 'That's all I get?'"
+On January 27, 2010, Irvine and fellow wrestler Gregory Helms were arrested in Fort Mitchell, Kentucky after leaving a bar.
+A police report stated that Helms punched Irvine and the other passengers in the cab.
+Fellow wrestlers Christian and CM Punk later bailed them out.

 Since January 2012, Irvine (along with former NFL Quarterback Tim Tebow, former NFL player Derrick Brooks, and former Atlanta Braves player Chipper Jones) has been the co-owner of a sports training facility in Tampa, a franchise site of D1 Sports Training and Therapy.

 Irvine is a fan of Japanese convenience store chain Lawson, which Irvine would frequently shop at when he wrestled in Japan in the 1990s.
 Irvine still visits Lawson whenever he returns to Japan, whether to wrestle or if he is touring with Fozzy.